Go Back Up

 If you have medical bills now, you have several options to tackle them:

-• You can negotiate your bill with your medical provider.
+• Negotiate your itemized bill with your medical provider.

 • Work with a financial advisor.